-For more information on the Graphic Design Certificate, email firstname.lastname@example.org.
+For more information on the Graphic Design Certificate, e-mail firstname.lastname@example.org.Apply Now

-Students complete the following six courses (eighteen credit hours) of undergraduate coursework:
+Students complete the following six courses (18 credit hours) of undergraduate coursework:

 - Two-Dimensional Design

 The faculty draws from diverse areas of expertise in typography, design, business management, and computer software skills.
-Nicole Ferentz [MFA, School of the Art Institute of Chicago] and Michel Balasis [MFA, Michigan State University] form the core visual communications faculty, joined by adjunct professors Mary Kennedy [MFA, University of Wisconsin-Milwaukee] and Bridget Gannon [MFA, School of the Art Institute of Chicago].
+Nicole Ferentz [MFA, School of the Art Institute of Chicago], Michel Balasis [MFA, Michigan State University] and Kelli Evans [MFA, University of Illinois at Chicago] form the core visual communication faculty, joined by adjunct professor Bridget Gannon [MFA, School of the Art Institute of Chicago].

 International Students seeking admission to any certificate program in the School of Continuing and Professional Studies are required to demonstrate the ability to study at Loyola University Chicago with the appropriate F-I visa status classification.
 The Office of International Programs is available to assist you regarding the appropriate documentation to study with SCPS.
 Please feel free to contact them at 773.508.7706 or email@example.com.
 Please be advised:

 - You will be required to provide documentation of your ability to finance your tuition, fees, and living expenses.
 Please contact The Office of International Programs at 773.508.7706 for details and the appropriate forms needed.
 SCPS does not provide scholarship assistance for students seeking certificate credentials.